SwapnaSubbagari/Airbnb-Data-Analysis---Project-3/README.md

 ## Technologies used in the project

 For the proposed project, we will be using the following software:

-*libraries : D3, Plotly, Leaflet, pandas, chart.js, Jquery.js
+* libraries : Plotly, Leaflet, pandas, Chart.js, jQuery
-*Deployment : Heroku, Flask
+* Deployment : Heroku, Flask
-\*Database : sqlite
+* Database : sqlite
-\*Languages : Python, Javascript, HTML, CSS \* jupyter notebook
+* Languages : Python, Javascript, HTML, CSS

 ## Website with Visualization